jesarkamran/JBLOGGS/README.md

 3. (Optional) Set up a database connection (refer to Laravel documentation)
 4. Run the application: `php artisan serve`

-**Disclaimer**

-The Laravel documentation referenced in the previous versions of this README file has been intentionally omitted, as it's not specific to your project.
-For Laravel-related guidance, you can refer to the official documentation: https://laravel.com/docs/11.x/installation

 **Contributing**

 We welcome contributions to JBLOGGS!
 Feel free to open pull requests with improvements or additional features.